 Rehabilitation therapists play a crucial role in this process by providing patients with the necessary support to improve their mobility, reduce pain, and enhance their quality of life.
-In this article, we will explore, what does a rehabilitation therapist do.
+In this article, we will explore what a rehabilitation therapist does.

 What is Rehabilitation Therapy?

-Rehabilitation therapy is a specialized branch of healthcare that involves the use of therapeutic exercises, various form of physical exercise, activities, and techniques to restore and improve individuals’ physical and mental functions.
-It is a multidisciplinary approach that includes various healthcare professionals, including physicians, rehabilitation nurses, physical therapists, occupational therapists, speech therapists, and other healthcare providers.
+Rehabilitation therapy is a specialized branch of healthcare that involves therapeutic exercises, various forms of physical exercise, activities, and techniques to restore and improve individuals’ physical and mental functions.
+It is a multidisciplinary approach that includes multiple healthcare professionals, including physicians, rehabilitation nurses, physical therapists, occupational therapists, speech therapists, and other healthcare providers.
+We can cure back pain diseases also.

-The primary goal of rehabilitation therapy is to help patients achieve their optimal level of functioning, regain their independence, and enhance their quality of life.
-Rehabilitation therapists help people of all ages, from children to seniors, and with a wide range of conditions, including orthopedic injuries, neurological disorders, and cardiac conditions.
+Rehabilitation therapy’s primary goal is to help patients achieve their optimal level of functioning, regain their independence, and enhance their quality of life.
+Rehabilitation therapists help people of all ages, from children to seniors, with a wide range of conditions, including orthopedic injuries, neurological disorders, and cardiac conditions.

 Types of Rehabilitation Therapy